 3. Som Tam (Spicy Green Papaya Salad)

-Som Tam is definitely a favourite here in Thailand.
+Som Tam is a favourite here in Thailand.
 This is the perfect side dish to almost any meal here.
 Som Tam means green papaya salad since the main ingredient is shredded unripe papaya.
 Some of the other ingredients include palm sugar, roasted peanuts, garlic, chilli, lime and tomatoes.
 There are many different varieties of Som Tam.
 Some include fermented fish sauce and pickled crab, others include eggplant, bamboo shoot and even rice noodles.
-However, the most basic one is definitely our favourite.
+However, the most basic one is our favourite.

 4. Kai Med Ma Muang (Chicken with Cashew Nuts)